List of county routes in Suffolk County, New York (76–100): County Route 99

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Incomplete access;

 County Route 100

 County Route 100 runs east and west from CR 13 in Brentwood to NY 454 in the village of Islandia.
 The route runs along the north side of the Ronkonkoma Branch of the Long Island Rail Road, and is four lanes wide from CR 13 to Brentwood Station, and again from CR 17 to NY 454.
 In between, the rest of the road remains two lanes, but has been anticipating the possibility of being widened to four lanes, since the two ends of the road were widened during the 1970s.

 The original plan for CR 100 was to extend the road west of CR 13 along the main line of the Long Island Rail Road terminating it at NY 24 by way of the formerly proposed Republic Bypass.